 reg.exe add HKLM\SYSTEM\CurrentControlSet\Services\Tcpip\Parameters /v MaxUserPort /t REG_DWORD /d 0x000067c0

-However, this is no longer relevant for Windows Server 2012 (R2).
+However, this is no longer relevant for Windows Server 2012 (R2) and up.

 For WIndows Server 2012, the registry setting